Are You Hovering or Helping Your Student?

 What happens when parents are out of control?

-In Early Admissions, a novel based on Lacy Crawford’s experience in a college admissions office, the author relates a story:
+Lacy Crawford shares her experiences in Early Admissions, a novel based on her work in a college admissions office:

 There’s a father who rewrites his son’s Common Application essay after his son has been rejected early decision by his first-choice school.
 In the revision, the father argues—in the first person, ventriloquizing the boy—that communities benefit from a range of people, the superstars and the average alike, and that the student should be admitted to the other schools on his list not because he is stellar but because he is not.
 This happened.
 On the night in question, the father summoned me to proofread his new essay before ensuring that his son submitted it.
 It broke the boy’s heart, and it broke mine.
 (I did not oversee submission of that essay.
 I told the student how I felt, and left it in his hands to decide what to do.)